sagorbrur/bangla-bert/README.md

 * https://github.com/google-research/bert

 ## Citation
-As we are writing a paper, present you can cite this model using this citation note.
+If you find this model helpful, please cite this.

 ```
 @misc{Sagor_2020,